burnsred/wp-mobile-switch/readme.txt

 2. Choose the "WP Mobile Theme Switcher" Plugin and click "Install Now".
 Click "Activate Plugin".
 3. Click the WP Mobile Theme Switcher button on the menu sidebar to start using it.

+== Frequently Asked Questions ==

+= Can I set an exclusive mobile theme just for smartphone or tablets? = Yes, you can set a mobile theme just for smartphones, or just for tablets or for both of them.

+= How do I access the WP Mobile Theme Switcher settings screen? = Just click the "Mobile Theme Switcher" button on the menu sidebar in order to configure it.

+= What are the WP Mobile Theme Switcher installation guide? =

+Installing the Wordpress Mobile Theme Switcher Plugin from your WordPress admin panel:

+1. Go to the "Plugins" / "Add new" on the left main menu.
+Type Wordpress Mobile Theme Switcher within the search box and click "Search Plugins".
+2. Choose the "Wordpress Mobile Theme Switcher" Plugin and click "Install Now".
+Click "Activate Plugin".
+3. Click the Wordpress Mobile Theme Switcher button on the menu sidebar to start using it.

+= How does the WP Mobile Theme Switcher detect if a user is visiting my website from a desktop, smartphone or a tablet? = The WP Mobile Theme Switcher identify the "User Agent" in order to detect the traffic source.

+= Can I use any Wordpress Mobile Theme? =
+Yes, you can use any Wordpress mobile theme and it will be identified by the WP Mobile Theme Switcher plugin.

 == Screenshots ==

 1. The Wordpress Mobile Theme Switcher control panel